 Natural Wool Colors The natural colors of undyed wool.
 By carding two colors of ivory and dark brown or black, grey colored yarn is produced.

 Pendleton Blanket Wool trade blankets produced by the Pendleton Woolen Mills.
+There are several other manufacturers as well.
 Very popular with American Indians in the late nineteenth and early 20th century and traded to the Navajos in exchange for Navajo rugs and raw wool.

 Picker A person that searches yard sales, flea markets and auctions for merchandise to sell to retail dealers.
 The picker is motivated by the dream of finding treasure amongst trash.
 Usually only the latter turns up.